6 design tips to bring your knowledge base to life

 “Keep in mind that a site is not only for displaying content,” says Matilda.
 “It’s also about the journey and wanting users to have a good experience, and getting them to come back.”

-To take full advantage of all the ways you can structure and organize your knowledge base, read this guide, and if you have questions as you build, refer to our helpsite and contact our support team.
+To take full advantage of all the ways you can structure and organize your knowledge base, read this guide, and if you have questions as you build, refer to our help site or contact our support team.

 Learn how to theme a Confluence knowledge base with Refined

-Try Refined for Confluence for free for 30 days on the Atlassian Marketplace.
+Try Refined Sites for Confluence for free for 30 days on the Atlassian Marketplace.

 Try Refined free for 30 days